build-on-aws/content/posts/improve-disaster-response-with-ml/index.md

 ### Learn more about data science and machine learning
 If you are interested in learning more about how to get started with data science and machine learning on AWS, here are a few recommendations:

-:woman_student: If you are looking for a self-paced digital course with hands-on exercises, check out the [Practical Data Science on the AWS Cloud](https://www.coursera.org/specializations/practical-data-science) Specialization on Coursera, developed in collaboration with [DeepLearning.AI](https://www.deeplearning.ai/).
+If you are looking for a self-paced digital course with hands-on exercises, check out the [Practical Data Science on the AWS Cloud](https://www.coursera.org/specializations/practical-data-science) Specialization on Coursera, developed in collaboration with [DeepLearning.AI](https://www.deeplearning.ai/).

-:book: If you prefer reading, have a look at the [Data Science on AWS](https://www.amazon.com/Data-Science-AWS-End-End/dp/1492079391) O'Reilly book which I co-authored together with my colleague Chris Fregly.
+If you prefer reading, have a look at the [Data Science on AWS](https://www.amazon.com/Data-Science-AWS-End-End/dp/1492079391) O'Reilly book which I co-authored together with my colleague Chris Fregly.
 The book discusses how to implement end-to-end, continuous AI and Machine Learning Pipelines.
 All of the code is publicly available on [GitHub](https://github.com/data-science-on-aws/data-science-on-aws).

-:studio_microphone: We also host monthly meetups discussing use cases, best practices and the latest AI/ML technologies.
+We also host monthly meetups discussing use cases, best practices and the latest AI/ML technologies.
 If you're interested in joining us, follow the link on [datascienceonaws.com](http://www.datascienceonaws.com/).